 Where does the union bring the claim on behalf of Dave and what type of redress are we talking about?

-The union has six months from the demotion to take a case on behalf of Dave to the Rights Commissioner (and the Labour Court on appeal).
-The Rights Commissioner can:
+The union has six months from the demotion to take a case on behalf of Dave to the Workplace Relations Commission (and the Labour Court on appeal).
+The Workplace Relations Commission can:

-b) Require the employer to take a specific course of action e.g. it could here recommend that Dave would be re-instated as a supervisor.
+- Require the employer to take a specific course of action e.g. it could here recommend that Dave would be re-instated as a supervisor;

-c) Require the employer to pay to the employee compensation of such amount (if any) as is just and equitable having regard to to all the circumstances.
+- Require the employer to pay to the employee compensation of such amount (if any) as is just and equitable having regard to all the circumstances.

 Interestingly, there is no maximum level of compensation set, like for example the cap of two years’ salary under the Unfair Dismissals Acts.
 Furthermore, it goes beyond just economic loss and Dave in this instance can get a sum which is considered “just and equitable having regard to all the circumstances”.
 This could include taking into account a deterrent factor for the company.